rh569/advent-of-code-2023/readme.md

 **--- Day 2: Cube Conundrum ---**

 Used today's puzzles to try out some of the functional features of iterators and am fairly happy with the result.
 The top-level funcitons are nice and readable.
 The inner workings of the input parsing: less so.

+**--- Day 3: Gear Ratios ---**

+Enjoyed day 3, but didn't get to it until the 4th.
+Solution is fairly clean, but didn't get a huge amount of reuse between parts 1 and 2.